How Your Authoritarian Religious Upbringing Led to an Insecure Attachment Style

 Public and Private Religious Shaming

-Authoritarian parents may use shaming to foster obedience—both publicly and privately—as a means to control and correct their children’s behavior.
+Authoritarian parents may use shaming either public or private shaming as a means of controlling or correcting their children’s behavior.

-Public shaming often involves pointing out a child’s perceived faults or moral failings in front of family, church members, or community gatherings, using social pressure to enforce compliance.
+Public shaming often involves pointing out a child’s perceived faults or moral failings in front of family, church members, or community gatherings, which is a way of using social pressure to enforce compliance.

 For example, parents might mention poor grades, disobedience, or “sinful” behavior, believing the embarrassment will prevent future misconduct.

-In private, parents may also use similar tactics, rebuking a child for emotions or thoughts they deem “sinful,” fostering internalized shame and fear of disapproval that stifles emotional growth and self-acceptance.
+Or in private, parents may rebuke their child for emotions or thoughts the parent deems “sinful,” fostering internalized shame in the child as well as a fear of disapproval that stifles emotional growth and self-acceptance

 Use of Guilt and Manipulation